History of sociology: Europe

-The University of Frankfurt's advances along with the close proximity to the research institute for sociology made Germany a powerful force in leading sociology at that time.
+The University of Frankfurt's advances along with the proximity to the research institute for sociology made Germany a powerful force in leading sociology at that time.
 In 1918, Frankfurt received the funding to create sociology's first department chair.
 The Germany's groundbreaking work influenced its government to add the position of Minister of Culture to advance the country as a whole.
 The remarkable collection of men who were contributing to the sociology department at Frankfurt were soon getting worldwide attention and began being referred to as the "Frankfurt school."
 Here they studied new perspectives on Marx' theories, and went into depth in the works of Weber and Freud.
 Most of these men would soon be forced out of Germany by the Nazis, moving to America.
 In the United States they had a significant influence on social research.
 This forced relocation of sociologists enabled sociology in America to rise up to the standards of European studies of sociology by planting some of Europe's greatest sociologists in America.

 Felix Weil was one of the students who received their doctorate on the concept of socialization from the University of Frankfurt.
 He, along with Max Horkheimer and Kurt Albert Gerlach, developed the Institute of Social Research after it was established in 1923.
 Kurt Albert Gerlach would serve as the institute's first director.
 Their goal in creating the institute was to produce a place that people could discover and be informed of social life as a whole.
 Weil, Horkheimer, and Gerlach wanted to focus on interactions between economics, politics, legal matters, as well as scholarly interactions in the community and society.
 The main research that got the institute known was its revival of scientific Marxism.
 Many benefactors contributed money, supplies, and buildings to keep this area of research going.
 When Gerlach became ill and had to step down as director, Max Horkheimer took his place.
 He encouraged the students of the institute to question everything they studied.
 If the students studied a theory, he not only wanted them to discover its truth themselves, but also to discover how, and why it is true and the theories relation to society.
 The National Socialist regime exiled many of the members of the Institute of Social Research.
 The regime also forced many students and staff from the entire Frankfurt University, and most fled to America.
 The war meant that the institute lost too many people and was forced to close.
 In 1950, the institute was reopened as a private establishment.
 From this point on the Institute of Social Research would have a close connection to sociology studies in the United States.